probablykasper/readme-template-action/README.md

 ## Loops

-These are the built-in loops you can use:
+These are the built-in loops you can use.
+Data is only fetched for loops you use.

 <table>
     <thead>